welly091/reading-notes/401ReadingNotes/401ReadingNotes_3.md

 ```
 ## Try...except

 The try...except block is used to handle exceptions.
-Anything wrong in try block will go stright to exception block and the codes in exception block will be triggered.
-This make the program conitnue to run without crash.
+Anything wrong in try block will go straight to exception block and the codes in exception block will be triggered.
+This make the program continue to run without crash.
 > Catching exception hides all errors so that you won't know what error you encounter when you use bare except clause.
-Therefore, you should alway refer the specific error excetpion you want to catch. e.g. ```try...except Assertion Error as error:...```
+Therefore, you should always refer the specific error excetpion you want to catch. e.g. ```try...except Assertion Error as error:...```

 ## Try...except...else ... finally
 > If there is not exception needs to handle, then got to **else** block.
 The **finally** block will run no matter there is an exception or not.